Man dies in zipline fall while trying to save woman, friend says - NewsBreak

 The incident happened Saturday at La Jolla Zip Zoom Zipline on the La Jolla Indian Reservation in North County’s Pauma Valley area.

 The friend identified the victim as 34-year-old Joaquin Romero, confirming to KSWB that he died Monday morning at Sharp Memorial Hospital.
-The friend said Romero was an employee at the popular attraction.Alabaster man charged with attempted murder after stabbing woman at least 17 times
+The friend said Romero was an employee at the popular attraction.Giant ‘corpse plant’ draws crowds in Southern California

 A witness said Romero was helping a woman get hooked on the platform when she started sliding out on the line.
 He couldn’t stop her and grabbed onto her harness, which caused them both to slide out about 100 feet above the ground, according to the witness.